-As of June 30, 2022, the Company had a total of 28 full-time employees.
+As of June 30, 2023, the Company's corporate office and multifamily operations had 32 employees.
 Effective August 2014, the Company entered into a client service agreement with Automatic Data Processing ("ADP"), a professional employer organization serving as an off-site, full-service human resource department for its employees.
 ADP personnel management services are delivered by entering into a co-employment relationship with the Company's employees.
 The employees and the Company are not party to any collective bargaining agreement, and the Company believes that its employee relations are satisfactory.

-On February 3, 2017, Aimbridge assumed all labor union agreements and retained employees of their choice to continue providing services to the Hotel.
-As of June 30, 2022, approximately 86% of those employees were represented by one of three labor unions, and their terms of employment were determined under various collective bargaining agreements ("CBAs") to which Aimbridge was a party.
-CBA for Local 2 (Hotel and Restaurant Employees) expired on August 13, 2022 and is currently under review.
-CBA for Local 856 (International Brotherhood of Teamsters) will expire on December 31, 2022.
+The hotel operations had 187 employees as of June 30, 2023.
+On February 3, 2017, Aimbridge assumed all labor union agreements and Justice provides all funding for all payroll and related costs.
+As of June 30, 2023, approximately 90% of those employees were represented by one of three labor unions, and their terms of employment were determined under various collective bargaining agreements ("CBAs") to which Aimbridge was a party.
+CBA for Local 2 (Hotel and Restaurant Employees) expired on August 13, 2022 and a new MOU was signed June 26, 2023.
+CBA for Local 856 (International Brotherhood of Teamsters) expired on December 31, 2022 and a new agreement was signed on April 26, 2023.
 CBA for Local 39 (Stationary Engineers) will expire on July 31, 2024.